RupakKadhare15/02807-Computational_Tools_for_Data_Science/README.md

 ## Dataset 📊
-The origincal dataset can be accessed using the given link: https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/2023/National/
+The original dataset can be accessed using the given link: https://www.nhtsa.gov/file-downloads?p=nhtsa/downloads/FARS/2023/National/

 ## Authors 🧑🏻‍💻